ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

     <dd>The fruit of an evergreen tree of the genus Citrus.</dd>
 </dl>
 ~~~
-TIP: **Tip:** Since it is treated as a ‘list item’ by Markdown, the *definition* can take advantage of features such as [lazy indenting](#lazy-indenting-of-text-in-list-items), [multiple paragraphs](#paragraphs-in-list-items), etc.
+TIP: **Tip:** Since it is treated as a ‘list item’ by Markdown, the *description* can take advantage of features such as [lazy indenting](#lazy-indenting-of-text-in-list-items), [multiple paragraphs](#paragraphs-in-list-items), etc.

-You can also have terms with more than one definition:
+You can also have terms with more than one description:
 ~~~markdown
 Apple
 :   Pomaceous fruit of plants of the genus Malus in